Skip to main content

 Not wishful thinking.
 Not positive vibes.
 But a confident belief that God is able to do what only He can do.

 What stood out to me most was the book’s emphasis on how we pray.
 Instead of relying solely on our own words, emotions, or frustrations, the author challenges readers to pray the Word of God—to take Scripture and pray it back to God.
 This approach shifted my perspective in a powerful way.
 God’s Word is already His will revealed.
-The Bible is a legal document of God's will.
+It asks the reader to consider the Bible as a legal document of God's will.
 When we pray Scripture, we are aligning our prayers with truth that God has already spoken.

 The book also brings clarity to different types of prayer, which I found incredibly helpful.
 The author makes a clear distinction between: